A Brief Timeline of My Life

 Moved from private path lab to a university microbiology lab.
 More love.
 My supervisor here, Tom, and the ladies he worked with (they were all ladies….and the medical lab world is still dominated by women…we really need more dudes), really birthed me into the world of Microbiology.
 They taught me so much.
 And this is where I first fell in love with fungus.
 Tom really guided me here, and I loved it.
 As graduation grew nearer, I still didn’t know what to do.
 They kind of decided for me, and snatched me up.
 Summer of 2007 I started rotating all the micro benches (bacteriology, parasitology, mycology, mycobacteriology) full time, to prepare for my coming certification exam.
 In January 2009 I became board certified by the American Society for Clinical Pathology as a Scientist/Technologist in the area of Microbiology.

-Notes about this job: I started here as a Microbiology Laboratory Assistant, and worked my way towards Medical Technologist/Scientist certified by the ASCP in the area of Microbiology.
+Notes about this job: I started here as a Microbiology Laboratory Assistant, and worked my way towards Medical Technologist/Laboratory Scientist certified by the ASCP (Medical Technologist, Medical Laboratory Scientist, and Clinical Laboratory Scientist all = same) in the area of Microbiology.
 As an assistant, I received the specimens brought to the lab and processed them appropriately.
 This included necessary data entry and inoculation of culture media.
 I also helped set up biochemical/identification/susceptibility testing.
 I progressed to rotating progressively through all the benches, reading cultures and learning along the way.
 This is the job that prepared me for my exam.

 I have now worked in two major facilities in the greater Seattle area as a Medical Technologist/Scientist.
-I’m a clinical (I use clinical/medical interchangeably) microbiologist first, a clinical mycolgoist/mycobacteriologist second.
-I will admit, positions such as mine, where I get to work an area of this specialty, is a bit rare.
+I’m a clinical microbiologist first, a clinical mycolgoist/mycobacteriologist second.
+I will admit, positions such as mine where I get to work an area of this specialty, are a bit rare.

 Most people who work in this field have gone through a four year degree program (that is only recently becoming increasingly popular) in Medical Technology or Medical Laboratory Science or Clinical Laboratory science.
 That is what I recommend you do!
 If you are interested in this sort of work.
 If you do it like me (on the job trained, certified in one area only), you’ll really pigeon-hole yourself into a lab corner with not much room to expand.
 If you’re a generalist, and can branch into other areas….Blood Banking, Chemistry, Hematology…you can go farther.
 These all fall under the umbrella of Pathology, and there are even MORE lab areas to get into here….Histology, Cytology, Anatomic Pathology, Pathologists Assistant.
 So much more.